mikegoatly/lifti/docs/content/en/docs/Searching/fuzzy-matching.md

 To prevent a [combinatorial explosion](https://en.wikipedia.org/wiki/Combinatorial_explosion) of potential matches, LIFTI provides two control mechanisms for fuzzy matching:

 * **Maximum number of edits** - the total number of edits that can be used in any potential match.
-The default for this value is calculated as `search term length/2`.
+The default for this value is calculated as `search term length/2` which allows for a larger number of edits for longer search terms.
+Search terms of just a single character will not allow any edits, as the resulting value will be zero (the formula is an integer calculation).
 * **Maximum number of sequential edits** - the maximum number of edits that can be found sequentially in any potential match.
-The default for this value is calculated as `search term length/4`.
+The default for this value is calculated as `max(1, search term length/4)`.
+This default allows for a growing number of sequential edits, however this will never drop below a value of one.

+When providing your own overrides for these calculations, be aware that if your configuration for either  results in a value of zero, then the fuzzy match will become an exact match, as no edits will be allowed.

+### Example

-For example, with a max edits of **3** and max sequential edits of **1**:
+With a max edits of **3** and max sequential edits of **1**:

 * **feed** will *not* match **food** because it requires two sequential edits
 * **redy** will *not* match **friendly** because it requires 4 insertions

-Default values can be [configured at the index level](../index-construction/withqueryparser/#queryparserbuilder-options), and can either be expressed as a static value, or a value calculated from the length of the search term.
+Default values can be [configured at the index level](../../index-construction/withqueryparser/#queryparserbuilder-options), and can either be expressed as a static value, or a value calculated from the length of the search term.